mrdoob/three.js/threejs/lessons/threejs-fog.md

 // We use this class to pass to dat.gui
 // so when it manipulates near or far
 // near is never > far and far is never < near
-+// Also when dat.gui maniplates color we'll
++// Also when dat.gui manipulates color we'll
 +// update both the fog and background colors. class FogGUIHelper {
 *  constructor(fog, backgroundColor) {